The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Input-output Hilbert spaces

 \subsection{G-invariant unitaries and G-invariant isometries}

-Basically we can repeat all of those observations for equivalence of a G-invariant unitary, where the input and output are the same Hilbert spaces, and a G-invariant isometry where the input and output Hilbert spaces are different.
+Basically we can repeat all of these observations to prove the equivalence of a G-invariant unitary where the input and output spaces are the same and a G-invariant isometry where the input and output spaces are different.

-For example if there exists a G-invariant unitary on $\mathcal{H}_{in}\oplus \mathcal{H}_{out}$ which unitarily maps the subspace $\mathcal{H}_{in}$ to (a subspace) of $\mathcal{H}_{out}$ then clearly there exists a G-invariant isometry $V$ from $H_{in}$ to $\mathcal{H}_{out}$ such that $\forall g\in G:\ VU_{in}(g)=U_{out}(g)V$ and $V^{\dag}V=I_{in}$ where $I_{in}$ is the identity on $\mathcal{H}_{in}$.
+For example if there exists a G-invariant unitary on $\mathcal{H}_\textnormal{in}\oplus \mathcal{H}_\textnormal{out}$ which unitarily maps the subspace $\mathcal{H}_\textnormal{in}$ to (a subspace of) $\mathcal{H}_\textnormal{out}$ then clearly there exists a G-invariant isometry $V$ from $H_\textnormal{in}$ to $\mathcal{H}_\textnormal{out}$ such that $\forall g\in G:\ VU_\textnormal{in}(g)=U_\textnormal{out}(g)V$ and $V^{\dag}V=I_\textnormal{in}$ where $I_\textnormal{in}$ is the identity on $\mathcal{H}_\textnormal{in}$.